onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 ██████████████████████████████████████████████████████████████████

 This video is the culmination of 5 years of relentless obsession

+What you’re about to watch is my entire life’s work

 "You have no idea how much of my life I devoted to this"
     **roleplay with long beard & uncut hair**